Matto58/Matto58/README.md

 - 👀 I’m interested in pretty much anything I find
 - 🌱 I’m currently learning .NET C#
 - 💞️ I’m looking to collaborate on simple C# stuff
-- 📫 How to reach me: don't
+- 📫 How to reach me: DM me on discord i guess: Matto58#8774

 <!---
 Matto58/Matto58 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.